 While every effort was made to ensure that all of the information in "Mount Laurel" was correct, there were a few mistakes unintentionally made.
 According to Merriam-Webster, the definition of errata is "a list of errors in a printed work discovered after printing and shown with corrections."
-My apologies for the mistakes on this list.
+The mistakes listed here are mine and mine alone.

 1. Page 30 - Incorrect identification.
 This is the Monte's Lakeside Farm on Marne Highway.
 (This is not the Monte's Vita Green Farm - this is John Monte's farm which was later named "Lakeside Estates" by his son Mike who became the owner in 1946.
 The Vita Green Farm was across the street and owned by Carmen Monte, another son of John Monte.)